-Google “how to win an ad agency pitch” (without quotes) to see how many people have an opinion on this subject.
-I did this first two years ago, and there were over 14 million listings.
-Today that number is over 26.7 million.
+Ask Google “how to win an ad agency pitch” (without quotes) to see how many people have an opinion on this subject.
+I did this a few years ago, and there were over 14 million listings.
+Today that number is over 32+ million.
 Can there really be that many ways?
 That is a lot of ideas to sort through.
 I’m going to be here all night.

 The collective thought from a broad range of experts on this important subject is apparently very deep.
-Looking over the results, I saw familiar and unfamiliar names offering genuinely useful advice, get-rich-quick formulas, worldly wisdom, and some crazy steps to success.
-Seeing all this, I couldn’t help but Google “how to lose an ad agency pitch” – over 17 million.
+Looking at the results, I saw familiar and unfamiliar names offering genuinely useful advice, get-rich-quick formulas, worldly wisdom, and some crazy steps to success.
+Ok, I couldn’t help but Google “how to lose an ad agency pitch” – over 18 million.
 I’m not sure what that means but let us all hope it never eclipses the winning advice.

 If you liked this post and want more new business advice delivered to your inbox sign up for the newsletter.